ngi-nix/ngi_website_content/blogs/PerlDivingWithNix.md

 `Warning (mostly harmless): No library found for -lzbar`

+As you can imagine this is unquestionably harmful and causes the tests, and of lesser importance the final output 😛, to fail.

-For some reason the propagatedBuildInputs were not being added to the sandbox for the makefile through the use of `propagatedBuildInputs` (which adds paths to `NIX_LDFLAGS`) but instead had to be added manually by linking them directly.
+This happens because for some reason our propagatedBuildInputs not being added to the sandbox for the Makefile through the use of `propagatedBuildInputs` (which adds paths to `NIX_LDFLAGS`).
+Instead these had to be added manually by linking them directly in the Makefile.

 It is unclear to me why this is and perhaps a issue needs to be opened that addresses this.

-The test file `Processor.t` also had to be removed as it required network access something that is not allowed in the pure nix build system!
+#### A quick refresher on `NIX_LDFLAGS`.

+Nix differs drastically from other Linux distributions (and in difference is strength) and does not store header files and libraries in the traditional `/usr/include` where the compiler expects them, instead everything is in the Nix Store...
+Which means that somehow we need to make the compiler aware of the correct paths to these headers and libraries.
+This is where `NIX_LDFLAGS` (and its partner in compile `NIX_CFLAGS_COMPILE`) come in.
+The ALL CAPS should give you a clue that they are *environment variables* which are used to furnish the compiler (by way of command line arguments) with these correct paths.
+This is all done using shell-scripts that wrap around the actual compiler, for more information see the [C section](https://nixos.wiki/wiki/C) on the Nixos Wiki.